World Heritage Status

 World Heritage Status is given to places of Outstanding Universal Value to Humanity.
 It is a not a list of all properties of great interest, importance or value, but only a select list of the most outstanding of these from an international viewpoint.

-1121 properties have been inscribed on the World Heritage List, including a diverse range of sites from the natural tranquility of The Galapagos Islands to bustling Medina of Marrakesh.
+Properties inscribed on the World Heritage List, include a diverse range of sites from the natural tranquillity of The Galapagos Islands to bustling Medina of Marrakesh.
 Some sites are as ancient as the Pyramids of Giza, Egypt or as new as the 20th century modern movement architecture of the City University of Caracas.

 The near loss of the temple of Abu Simbel in the 1960s was the main catalyst which resulted in the United Nations Educational, Scientific and Cultural Organisation (UNESCO) adopting the Convention concerning the Protection of the World Cultural and Natural Heritage, in 1972.
 This international treaty seeks to encourage the identification, protection and conservation of places that are considered to be of Outstanding Universal Value to Humanity.